Modernizr/Modernizr/README.md

 - Following tests got renamed:

-  - `class` to `esclass` to keep in line with the rest of the es-tests
+  - `class` to `es6class` to keep in line with the rest of the es-tests

 - These tests got removed: